U.S. plans COVID-19 booster shots at six months instead of eight - WSJ | Health

 U.S. health regulators could approve a third COVID-19 shot for adults beginning at least six months after full vaccination, instead of the previously announced eight-month gap, the Wall Street Journal reported on Wednesday.

-Earlier this week, U.S. regulators granted full approval to Pfizer's two-dose vaccine.
-Moderna said on Wednesday it has completed the real-time review needed for a full approval for its jab in people 18 and above.
-The FDA did not immediately respond to Reuters request for comment.
+White House spokeswoman Jen Psaki said in her daily briefing that any such development would be under the purview of the Centers for Disease and Control and Prevention (CDC).
+The CDC did not immediately respond to Reuters request for comment.

-The U.S. government last week said it was gearing up to roll out the third shot from mid-September to Americans who had their initial course of two-dose vaccines made by Moderna and Pfizer more than eight months ago.
-The rollout, it said, would start if the U.S. Food and Drug Administration and the U.S. Centers for Disease Control and Prevention decide that boosters are needed.
+The Food and Drug Administration reiterated its joint statement https://www.fda.gov/news-events/press-announcements/joint-statement-hhs-public-health-and-medical-experts-covid-19-booster-shots from last week that said the government was gearing up to roll out the third shot from mid-September to Americans who had their initial course of two-dose vaccines made by Moderna and Pfizer more than eight months ago.
+The rollout would start if the FDA and the CDC decide that boosters are needed, U.S. officials had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)